 Music for the Lunch Bunch, begun in 1985 is a series of free summer concerts held every Wednesday, beginning at 12:15 pm, featuring local artists performing a variety of music, with particular emphasis on classical music.

-The 29th year of Music for the Lunch Bunch begins June 12th and is back this year with ten scheduled performance dates.
-The Music for the Lunch Bunch is a series of summer concerts held every Wednesday, at12:15 pm, featuring local artists performing a variety of music, with particular emphasis on classical music.
+The 34th year of Music for the Lunch Bunch begins June 13th and is back this year with eight scheduled performance dates.
+The Music for the Lunch Bunch is a series of summer concerts held every Wednesday, at12:15 pm, featuring local artists performing a variety of music.
 The concert series is grassroots funded by the Johnston County Arts Council and the North Carolina Arts Council.
 There is no admission charge but donations are accepted.
 ALL performances will be at the First Presbyterian Church in Smithfield except the last one and it will be at "The Hut"- home of Neuse Little Theatre.

 If you are a performer and wish to participate in the Music for the Lunch Bunch series, please contact JCAC at 919.938.0306 or firstname.lastname@example.org